Through the Mother and Child Health Clinic...

 School of Nursing and Medical Laboratory Techology

 India has a critical need for primary health care training.
 An extension of Duncan Hospital's efforts to serve the poor is its School of Nursing.
 The students take the three-year General Nurse Midwife program, and must pass both written theory tests as well as practical exams.
-Once these students graduate, they can move on to become staff nurses and help spread the Good News to the many patients they encounter.
+Once these students graduate, they can move on to become staff nurses and help the many patients they encounter.

 Students often come from lower-middle-class or middle-class backgrounds from many different Indian states and also from Nepal.
 Some desire to upgrade from their status as Auxiliary Nurse Midwives, which is a two-year degree.
 The Duncan School of Nursing began in the 1950s and the General Nurse Midwife program started in the 1970s.
 To date, 586 nurses have graduated from the GNM program and gone on to serve at Duncan or other EHA hospitals.
 The School of Nursing expects to receive approval from the Indian Nursing Council as a College of Nursing so that they can offer Bachelor of Science training as well.
 Duncan's School of Medical Laboratory Technology also offers a course at the Bachelor of Science level to train students to become laboratory technologists.
 These students support the medical treatment of the doctors by collecting samples of body fluids such as blood in order to conduct tests, document results, and send this information to the doctors.